Forum Program Committee

 Greg Hankins is a Senior Product Manager at Nokia for the 7750 SR and 7950 XRS product lines.
 He works with service providers and Internet exchanges around the world to deliver advanced network solutions.
 Greg has been an active member of the network operator and IXP community for over 15 years, and frequently speaks at network operator conferences on network technology and operational topics.
 Prior to joining Nokia, Greg held technical marketing and systems engineering positions at Brocade Communications, Force10 Networks and Riverstone Networks, and network engineering positions at MindSpring Enterprises and the Georgia Institute of Technology.

 Mikael Holmberg is an experienced networking professional that has over 25 years experience in Telecom and Networking industry with expert level of knowledge acting as a subject matter expert in networking architectures and technologies.
 He has held various technical positions with major Networking and Telecom companies.
 Mikael joined Extreme Networks in 2000, and his current role is Senior Global Consulting Engineer.
-He’s responsibilities include technical consulting, and network design around various verticals.
+His responsibilities include technical consulting, and network design around various verticals.
 International experience working in many countries across the globe on a range of verticals including Data Center, Cloud, Multi-Tenant Cloud, HPC and IXPs.

 Rob started as LONAP's first full-time Senior Network Engineer in January 2012 to support the day-to-day operations and growth of the exchange.
 He has significant experience in layer 2 peering and IXP networks in particular.
 Rob deals with most of the day-to- day support queries, new connections and upgrades.
 Rob has worked in a number of roles including technical support, training and system administration for a variety of companies including Demon Internet, McLaren F1 and LINX.